 HBU Biology prepares students for their careers by offering biology courses with an academically rigorous, contemporary curriculum.
 HBU Biology faculty serve as mentors to enable students to develop professional attitudes required for success and service.

 HBU Biology provides mentoring and experiences that enable students to grow in a Christian environment that integrates the principles of biological sciences with their faith.

 The College of Science and Engineering provides the interdisciplinary training necessary to prepare students for success in careers in the biological and biochemical sciences.
 HBU faculty from Biology, Chemistry, Math and Physics teach and mentor in this major.
 The Biochemistry-Molecular Biology (BCMB) major incorporates the training needed for students to compete for spaces in medical school, dental school and graduate programs in the biological and biochemical sciences, in addition to entry-level employment in biomedical research at academic institutions and in the biotechnology industry.
 Departmental honors are available in BCMB.
 The BCMB program is accredited by the American Society for Biochemistry and Molecular Biology.

 Major in Chemistry

-The chemistry major includes courses in biochemistry as well as general, inorganic, organic, analytical, and physical chemistry.
+The chemistry major includes courses in general, bio, inorganic, organic, analytical, and physical chemistry.
 Calculus I and II and two courses in calculus-based physics are also required.
 The curriculum provides laboratory experiences and includes a senior research project.
 Internships and additional undergraduate research opportunities, outside of course requirements, are available to qualified chemistry majors.
 Chemistry graduates commonly pursue graduate school, industrial employment, and further study in various health professions.

 Major in Mathematics